-Learn how easy it is to make Small Batch Homemade Chocolate Whipped Cream from scratch!
+Learn how easy it is to make Homemade Chocolate Whipped Cream from scratch!
 With only 4 ingredients, 5 minutes of whipping time, and no leftovers, you’ll never buy canned whipped cream again.
-Makes enough whipped cream for two servings.
+Makes a small batch of whipped cream for two servings.

 Today I’m bringing you my third and final whipped cream recipe in my miniseries – Small Batch Chocolate Whipped Cream!